Christopher Ryan is a partner in the International Arbitration practice.

 - Tata Sons Ltd., as award debtor, in proceedings brought before U.S. courts by Japanese telecoms company NTT DoCoMo to seek enforcement of a $1.17 billion award rendered in an LCIA arbitration.

 - Representation of the majority shareholders in the former Yukos Oil Company in proceedings before U.S. courts to confirm three Final Awards in which the Arbitral Tribunal ordered the Russian Federation to pay over $50 billion in damages to our clients.
 This is the largest arbitral award ever rendered by an arbitral tribunal.

 - A French chemical company in multiple proceedings before U.S. Courts against a North American chemical company to enforce arbitral agreements included in several agreements entered into over the course of a joint venture relationship.

-- Alcolac Inc. as a defendant in a putative class action lawsuit brought by Kurdish nationals in the U.S. District Court for the District of Maryland pursuant to the Alien Tort Statute and the Torture Victims Protection Act.
+- Alcolac Inc., Defendant in a putative class action lawsuit brought by Kurdish nationals in the U.S. District Court for the District of Maryland pursuant to the Alien Tort Statute and the Torture Victims Protection Act.
 Plaintiffs alleged that Alcolac aided-and-abetted Iraq’s violation of U.S. and international law through use of chemical weapons against Kurdish civilians in 1988.

 - Bank of America in the first successful “lenders” claim brought to the Overseas Private Investment Corporation.
 The claim involved the expropriation of insured assets in India.

 - Various clients in trade-related matters before the U.S. Department of Commerce, U.S. International Trade Commission, U.S. Court of International Trade, U.S. Court of Appeals for the Federal Circuit.

 Public International Law

 - Advise a Latin American state on diplomatic and legal issues regarding an ongoing boundary dispute with a neighboring country State.